 Pokémon has been experiencing a resurgence in popularity in recent years, and it has made collectors young and old think they might sell Pokémon cards they have, whether from years ago or from weeks ago.

 Selling or trading these cards might not be easy for you if you’re a true-blue collector of Pokémon cards, but if you need quick cash, selling your Pokémon cards may just be a convenient way to make some money by trading in something you already have.

-In today’s post, I’ll delve into everything you need to know so you can sell your Pokemon cards and get some money from it.
+In today’s post, I’ll delve into everything you need to know so you can sell your Pokémon cards and get some money from them.

 So the first thing you need to do is to organize your collection.

 Start by sorting the cards by set, indicated by a small symbol on the bottom right-hand corner of the Pokémon illustration for old sets, or on the bottom right-hand corner of the card for newer sets.

 If you’re not sure which symbol means what, take a look at this comprehensive guide.

 The next thing you need to do is to sort them by their card numbers.
 This number is indicated on the lower right-hand corner of the card, with the format X/Y.